Mark Baldwin (baseball): Chicago White Stockings (1887–88)

 With the sale of Clarkson to Boston, only White Stockings' player–manager Cap Anson, according to one prediction, believed the team could win a pennant.
 In a May 30 game against the Washington Nationals, Baldwin sprained a tendon in his right leg, an injury from which he did not return until early July.
-As a club, Chicago finished the season second in the NL, nine games behind the New York Giants, with a 77–58 record.
+The White Stockings finished the season second in the NL, nine games behind the New York Giants, with a 77–58 record.
 Baldwin led his team with 15 losses and 99 walks.

-A monkey bit Baldwin on Spalding's 1888–89 World Tour, in which he participated, after Baldwin fed it pretzels and beer.
-On April 24, 1889, Anson released him and three other White Stockings and stated he would rather "take eighth place with [a team of gentlemen] than first with a gang of roughs".
-According to Baldwin, Chicago did not restrict alcohol consumption on the tour and after he hinted he would not sign for the salary of last season he was released.
+Baldwin played on Spalding's 1888–89 World Tour.
+In a game seen by 12,000 spectators, Baldwin pitched for the Chicagos against the All-Americas in Melbourne as Chicago won 5–3, breaking a three-game losing streak.
+A monkey bit Baldwin on a ship on the tour after he fed it pretzels and beer; the bite has been reported in a different source as a serious scratch.
+On April 24, 1889, Anson released him and three other White Stockings and stated he would rather "take eighth place with [a team of gentlemen] than first with a gang of roughs"; according to Baldwin, Chicago did not restrict alcohol consumption on the tour (team owner Albert Spalding was a "temperance crusader"), and at various banquets Baldwin attended the wine "flowed freely".
+In addition to his alcohol consumption on the tour, Baldwin stated that after he hinted he would not sign for the salary of the previous season, he was released.
 Later in the year, Anson cited Baldwin's lack of pitch control as a reason for his release.
 Baldwin signed with the Columbus Solons of the AA on May 3.